Enjoy the Best of Sri Lanka with our Perfect 3 week Sri Lanka itinerary

 Spend the rest of the day walking Kandy’s stunning city lake, and meandering through the streets, laneways and market areas of the old town.

 The Temple of the Sacred Tooth relic might be the most important of Kandy’s temples, but it’s definitely not the only temple worth visiting.
-Jump in a tuk tuk and visit the three-temple loop, Gadaladeniya Viharaya, Embekke, and Lankathilaka.
-Each serves as a living history to Sri Lanka's extensive buddhist heritage and craftsmanship.
+Jump in a tuk-tuk and visit the three-temple loop, Gadaladeniya Viharaya, Embekke, and Lankathilaka.
+Each serves as a living history of Sri Lanka's extensive Buddhist heritage and craftsmanship.

 KANDY | THE DETAILS